Finding the best rowing machine can be difficult.

 If you keep reading, I will guide you through 3 simple steps to guarantee that you find the perfect rowing machine for you.
 The steps below are designed to help people buying a machine for the first time but there are lots of tips and info for prospective and experienced rowers alike.

-I have lots of other tips and advice that would take you hours to find, but if you work through these 3 steps you will see it’s actually quite straightforward:
+The process of buying a machine can be daunting, but if you work through these 3 steps you will see it’s actually quite straightforward:

 - Step 1- Choose the size.